 Graduate Theological Union

-The GTU library presents The Life and Times of Edith Stein, St. Teresa Benedicta of the Cross: An Archival Exhibit in the library from October 1, 2013 to January 30, 2014.
+The GTU library is extending its current exhibition, The Life and Times of Edith Stein, St. Teresa Benedicta of the Cross: An Archival Exhibit , thorugh February 28, 2014.
+The exhibit opened on October 1.

 Edith Stein (October 12, 1891-August 9, 1942) was a German Jewish philosopher who became a convert to the Roman Catholic Church.
 When she could no longer teach in Germany as a Jew, she was accepted into a Discalced Carmelite convent in Cologne in 1933.
 She was arrested with other Jewish converts to Catholicism in the Netherlands by the Gestapo and executed at Auschwitz in 1942.
 She was canonized in 1998.
 Materials for the exhibition are from an archival collection donated to the GTU library by Susanne Batzdorff, a niece of Edith Stein.
 The photo at right is Rosa Stein and Edith Stein at Echt, 1939.